trevelyan/saito-lite/docs/how_saito_compares.md

-## 2. PROBLEM TWO

-Other Blockchains focus on...

-How to Hide the Volunteers in their Systems
+## 2. How to Hide the Volunteers in their Systems

 All non-Saito blockchains have volunteers hidden in their systems.
 They have volunteers hidden in the form of the businesses which collect transactions from users but somehow never think to sell that transaction flow to block producers.
 Volunteers in their peer-to-peer network must prevent block producers from hoarding or censoring transactions.
 POS implementations that pay block producers need volunteer validators to keep them in-line.
 POS implementations that pay validators need volunteers to propose blocks.